vedph/cadmus-gisarc-api/README.md

 ## Inscriptions

-The inscription ID should be equal to ISiciliy ID, which is the authoritative source for the texts of this project.
+The inscription ID should be equal to ISicily ID, which is the authoritative source for the texts of this project.

 (a) **general**: